-This stacked event produces the proteins Cry1A.105 and Cry2Ab2.to provide insect tolerance.
+This stacked event of maize produces the proteins Cry1A.105, Cry2Ab2, Cry1F, Cry3Bb1 Cry34Ab1 and Cry35Ab1 to provide insect tolerance.
 Cry1A.105 contains elements with a high degree of homology to Cry1Ab, Cry1F and Cry1Ac.
-The proteins provide protection from feeding damage caused by certain lepidopteran pests.
+The proteins provide protection from feeding damage caused by certain lepidopteran and coleopteran pests.

-The event also produces and CP4 EPSPS and CP4 EPSPS L214P proteins to provide tolerance to glyphosate.
+The event also produces PAT to provide tolerance to the herbicide glufosinate ammonium and CP4 EPSPS to provide tolerance to the herbicide glyphosate.